fib-app

 http://localhost/1.0/person/57fbbdb0a2400000/pets

-Read extended object
+Read extension object

 Reading extended objects is very similar to reading base objects, and also supports the keys option: